GoogleCloudPlatform/community/tutorials/ardu-pi-serial-part-2/index.md

 Markku Lepisto | Solutions Architect | Google Cloud Platform

-This two-part tutorial demonstrates how to control an [Arduino Microcontroller](https://www.arduino.cc/) with a [Raspberry Pi](https://www.raspberrypi.org/), connect the devices to [Google Cloud IoT Core](https://cloud.google.com/iot-core/), post sensor data from the devices, and analyze the data in real time.
+This two-part tutorial demonstrates how to control an [Arduino Microcontroller](https://www.arduino.cc/) with a [Raspberry Pi](https://www.raspberrypi.org/), connect the devices to [Cloud IoT Core](https://cloud.google.com/iot-core/), post sensor data from the devices, and analyze the data in real time.
 [Part 1](https://cloud.google.com/community/tutorials/ardu-pi-serial-part-1) of the tutorial created a *hybrid* device, combining the strengths of a Linux-based microprocessor with internet connectivity and TLS stack, together with a constrained microcontroller for analog I/O.

 ## Part 2 objectives

-- Process sensor data from Cloud Pub/Sub using Cloud Dataflow
+- Process sensor data from Cloud Pub/Sub using Cloud Dataflow.
-- Store processed sensor data in BigQuery
+- Store processed sensor data in BigQuery.
-- Create a report dashboard Using Google Data Studio
+- Create a report dashboard using Google Data Studio.
-- Create a notebook on Cloud Datalab
+- Create a notebook on Cloud Datalab.

 ![architecture diagram](https://storage.googleapis.com/gcp-community/tutorials/ardu-pi-serial-part-2/architecture.png)

 ## Before you begin

-This tutorial assumes you already have a [Google Cloud Platform](https://console.cloud.google.com/freetrial) account set up and have [Part 1](https://cloud.google.com/community/tutorials/ardu-pi-serial-part-1) of the tutorial working.
+This tutorial assumes that you already have a [Google Cloud Platform (GCP)](https://console.cloud.google.com/freetrial) account set up and have [Part 1](https://cloud.google.com/community/tutorials/ardu-pi-serial-part-1) of the tutorial working.

 ## Costs

-This tutorial uses billable components of GCP, including the follwoing:
+This tutorial uses billable components of GCP, including the following:

 - Cloud IoT Core
 - Cloud Pub/Sub
 - Cloud Dataflow
-- Google BigQuery
+- BigQuery
 - Cloud Datalab

 This tutorial should not generate any usage that would not be covered by the [free tier](https://cloud.google.com/free/),